Day 1 - Depart U.S. / Fly overnight to Verona

 Day 6 - Vicenza and the Villas of Andrea Palladio, a UNESCO World Heritage Site

-A bike path along the Brenta River takes us today to Vicenza
+Rolling hills and an easy bike path along the Bacchiglione River take us today to Vicenza

 and its many treasures.
 Our local guide meets us at the beautiful Piazza dei Signori